 - 1 cup fresh or frozen peas

-- First, prepare the rice: Add the rice to a fine mesh sieve and rinse under water until the water appears clear (it won't ever get fully clear) then transfer it to a medium bowl.
-Add enough water to the bowl to fully submerge the rice and let it soak for at least 30 minutes and up to 6 hours.
-While you're waiting for the rice to soak, set a medium pot of water to boil.1 cup basmati rice
+- First, prepare the rice: Add the rice to a fine mesh sieve and rinse under water until the water appears *mostly* clear (it won't ever get fully clear), then transfer to a medium bowl.
+Add enough water to the bowl to fully submerge the rice.
+Soak for at least 30 minutes and up to 6 hours.
+While you're waiting for the rice to soak, set a medium pot of water to boil.1 cup extra-long basmati rice

-- Prepare the pulao aromatics: Meanwhile, set a medium-sized pot or dutch oven to medium heat.
-Add 2 tablespoons oil, then follow with the the cumin seeds, cloves, and cinnamon stick.
-Once you hear the seeds sizzling, add half of the red onion to the pot and cook until onions are light golden brown and translucent, about 8 to 10 minutes, stirring occasionally.
-Turn the heat down if the onions begin to burn.
-Stir in the cashews, and cook at medium heat until lightly toasted, about 2 minutes.
-Turn the heat off and set aside while you finish preparing the rice.2 tablespoons neutral oil, 1 teaspoon whole cumin seeds, 2 whole cloves, 1 cinnamon stick, 1 large red onion, 1/4 cup cashews
+- Prepare the pulao aromatics: Meanwhile, set a medium dutch oven or pot over medium heat.
+Add 2 tablespoons oil, then follow with the cumin seeds, cloves, and cinnamon stick.
+Once you hear the seeds sizzling, add half of the red onion to the pot.
+Saute the onions until they turn light golden brown and translucent, about 8 to 10 minutes, stirring occasionally (turn the heat down if the onions begin to burn).
+Stir in the cashews, and saute until lightly toasted, about 2 minutes.
+Turn the heat off and set aside while you finish preparing the rice.⅓ cup + 2 tablespoons neutral oil, 1 teaspoon cumin seeds, 2 whole cloves, 1 cinnamon stick, 1 large red onion, ¼ cup cashews or slivered almonds

 - Finish preparing the rice: Add 1 teaspoon of kosher salt to the boiling water.
 Drain the soaked rice and add to the boiling water.
-Let cook until just barely tender, about 5 minutes.
-You will notice the rice will be "dancing" at the top of the pot.
-Taste the rice; when done, it should still have a slightly al dente, firm bite in the center, but it will have grown to the size of a full grain of rice (see here for what my rice looks like).
+Cook rice until just barely tender, about 5 minutes.
+Taste the rice; when done, it should still have a slightly al dente, firm bite in the center, but it will have grown to the size of a full grain of rice.
 Drain the rice.Salt and black pepper

-- Cook the pulao: In the medium pot with all of the aromatics, stir in the cranberries, lemon zest, peas, 1/4 teaspoon kosher salt, and a generous pinch of black pepper.
+- Cook the pulao: In the medium pot with all of the aromatics, stir in the cranberries, ghee, lemon zest, peas, 1 teaspoon kosher salt, and a generous pinch of black pepper.
 Next, gently stir in the drained rice.
 Make sure everything is fully mixed together (but be gentle so that the rice grains don't break).
 Add any additional salt as needed.
-Wrap the lid of the pot with a kitchen towel and cook the rice at low heat, covered, for about 25 minutes until the rice is fully cooked through.
+Wrap the lid of the pot with a kitchen towel, and cook the rice at low heat, covered, for about 25 minutes until the rice is fully cooked through.
 Once the rice is cooked, turn the heat off, and let the pot sit, covered, for 10 minutes.
 Remove the lid and fluff up the rice with a fork.¼ cup cranberries or raisins, 1 lemon, 1 cup fresh or frozen peas, 1 tablespoon ghee or melted butter

-- Make the crispy fried onions: Just before serving, heat a small skillet or pot, heat on medium heat.
-Add 1/3 cup oil to the pot.
-Once heated, add in the other half of the onion (you may need to do this in two batches) until golden brown on both sides, stirring occasionally to ensure all parts of the onion brown.
+- Make the crispy fried onions: Just before serving, heat a small skillet over medium heat.
+Add ⅓ cup oil to the pot.
+Once heated, add in the other half of the onion (you may need to do this in two batches) until golden brown and crispy, stirring occasionally to ensure all parts of the onion brown.
 With a slotted spoon, transfer the onions to a paper towel lined plate to drain any excess oil.
 Make sure the onions don't touch each other when draining so that they don't get soggy.
 Sprinkle the onions with a pinch of salt.

 - To serve the rice, transfer to a serving bowl and season with additional salt and pepper as needed.
-Garnish with herbs and fried onion and serve with lemon wedges.A handful of fresh herb
+Garnish with herbs and fried onion, and serve with lemon wedges.A generous handful of fresh herbs